 Super Lien.
 A super lien is a category of lien that, pursuant to state statute, is given a higher priority than all other types of liens.
 When it comes to HOA assessment liens, a super lien refers to that portion of a homeowners' association lien that is given higher priority than even the first-mortgage holder, placing the interest of the HOA in front of the first mortgage.
 (Learn more about the different types of liens in our article Types of Property Liens.)

 Some States Give HOA Liens Super Lien Status

-Approximately 20 states have laws that give HOA assessment liens super lien status under certain circumstances.
+Approximately 20 states have laws that give HOA assessment liens (or, in some cases, condominium association liens or COA liens) super lien status under certain circumstances.
 For example, in Colorado, HOAs have a super lien that has priority over a first deed of trust (mortgage) to the extent of six months worth of delinquent assessments (Colo.
 Rev. Stat. § 38-33.3-316).
 In Nevada, nine months of assessments have super lien status (Nev.
 Rev. Stat. § 116.3116).